nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 The TCP subsystem supports automated test cases on both socket functions and congestion control algorithms.
-To show how to write tests for TCP, here we explain the process of creating a test case that reproduces a bug (#1571 in the project bug tracker).
+To show how to write tests for TCP, here we explain the process of creating a test case that reproduces the `Bug #1571<https://www.nsnam.org/bugzilla/show_bug.cgi?id=1571>`_.

-The bug concerns the zero window situation, which happens when the receiver can not handle more data.
+The bug concerns the zero window situation, which happens when the receiver cannot handle more data.
 In this case, it advertises a zero window, which causes the sender to pause transmission and wait for the receiver to increase the window.